WillTKaufhold1/cadnano_dev/README.md

 # Cadnano2 DNA Origami Software (PyQt5 port)

+## This is the location of my (Will Kaufhold) changes to Cadnano2
+Mostly we want to work with non-scaffold based origami, so exporting all sequences, including that of what Cadnano thinks is a scaffold is pretty important... have made the change to accomodate this.

 ## Overview
 [Cadnano](http://cadnano.org/) is computer-aided design software for DNA origami nanostructures.
 The original citation is [here](https://academic.oup.com/nar/article/37/15/5001/2409858).